Are Bonus Annuities A Good Deal?

 Here’s an example of one of these conversations.
 I’ve been told, “you said the best rate on a fixed annuity is around 4%.
 But someone came to my house and showed me a contract with a 10% bonus that’s guaranteed to gain 7% every year.”
 I’m sorry but those are phantom rates and only affect an income value, not the amount of money you have.

 Bonuses do enhance annuities and are appropriate at times, but the advantages are so specific that an individual contract only works best in unique circumstances.
-In the vast majority of situations you are better off just sticking with the highest growth potential.
+In the vast majority of situations, you are better off just sticking with the highest growth potential.
 Multi-year guaranteed fixed annuities and fixed indexed annuities are going to pay more in the long run if you keep it simple and skip the bonus.

 Just like any other topic this is kept somewhat general so I can deliver the message efficiently.
 If you want to nitpick one detail or another then respond to the email or comment below.
 As a reminder, you can comment on the website anonymously by typing in a pseudonym.
 Have a great weekend and call me next week if you need anything specific.

-Podcast about Bonus Annuities
+Podcast Episode: Are Bonus Annuities a Good Deal?

-Last Updated on February 6, 2024 by Bryan Anderson
+Last Updated on October 25, 2024 by Bryan Anderson